+WordPress plugin updates can be a hassle.
+There’s the understatement of the year.
 WordPress offers quite a large array of plugins that cater to an enormous amount of tasks.
-That’s one of the main reason behind its fast adoption rate.
+That’s one of the main reasons behind its fast adoption rate.

-The ease of finding and installing a WordPress plugin might lower your attention to whether that plugin will be a good and cost-effective solution for your website.
-In fact, it’s not only easy to install a new plugin, often it’s the very first step you might take to adding a new functionality to your WordPress site.
+The ease of finding and installing a WordPress plugin might distract your attention from whether that plugin will be a good and cost-effective solution for your website.
+In fact, it’s not only easy to install a new plugin, but often, it’s the very first step you might take to add new functionality to your WordPress site.

-Problem is that being able to browse through thousands of plugins, both free and paid, and install them in a matter of seconds, opens the gates to a proliferation of unnecessary plugins being added to WordPress installs.
+The problem is that being able to browse through thousands of plugins, both free and paid and install them in a matter of seconds opens the gates to a proliferation of unnecessary plugins being added to WordPress installs.
 And this deliberate approach could have negative impacts on site performance, security, and maintenance costs.

 However, given the number of WordPress plugins available and how important their role is, it is easy to be intrigued by their longevity and ask: